-TYPE F: OPEN DOWNS SD3: Central Downs SD6: Eastern Downs Landscape attributes Special Qualities (if relevant) Sensitivity Judgement & Key Landscape Sensitivities Guidance Inter-visibility with Adjacent Landscapes - the Downs are highly visible from adjacent low lying areas, but particularly from the Low Weald to the north where they form a dramatic backdrop to views.
+Landscape attributes Special Qualities (if relevant) Sensitivity Judgement & Key Landscape Sensitivities Guidance Inter-visibility with Adjacent Landscapes - the Downs are highly visible from adjacent low lying areas, but particularly from the Low Weald to the north where they form a dramatic backdrop to views.
 Perceptual Aspects - Whilst traffic on the A23 and A27 and intensive recreational use (e.g. Devil's Dyke) reduce tranquillity in some parts (particularly the edges of the Eastern Downs), the majority of the type provides a strong sense of remoteness and solitude in close proximity to the south coast urban area. enclosures; ancient sunken lanes and trackways; water meadows and dewponds; and more recent reminders of the last two World Wars.
 A serene and peaceful landscape.
 An unspoilt landscape, lacking the intrusion of modern or inappropriate development.
 A concentration of estates and designed parklands. the dramatic and distinctive landform features and historic skyline features; the highly visible and prominent skylines, particularly the north facing scarp; the sense of relative remoteness and solitude. tracks, burying cabling underground, careful location and screening of ancillary buildings or use of existing buildings.
 Avoid areas of fragile vegetation (particularly chalk grassland) which are difficult to restore.
 Ensure turbines do not detract from historic features (such as earthworks and hill forts) as prominent visual features pf the landscape.
 Consider views from the surrounding lowlands when locating any turbines.
 Keep development away from the most tranquil parts of the landscape.
-Seek opportunities to achieve wider landscape management objectives identified in the West Sussex landscape assessment and management strategy, the South Downs Integrated Landscape Character Assessment and any similar assessments/strategies for Arun, Worthing, Adur and Mid Sussex Districts in association with any proposed development.
+Seek opportunities to achieve wider landscape management objectives identified in the West Sussex landscape assessment and management strategy, th South Downs Integrated Landscape Character Assessment and any similar assessments/strategies for Arun, Worthing, Adur and Mid Sussex District: in association with any proposed development.

-A note on cumulative issues: Although this landscape may be able to accommodate a limited number of single small turbines, associated with particular properties or settlements and sensitively sited according to the above guidance, the landscape would become progressively more sensitive to development of a multiple turbines.
-In this protected and open landscape (with relatively modest size landforms compared to commercial turbine sizes) it is likely to be better to have a greater number of smaller turbines than fewer larger turbines.
+sensitively sited according to the above guidance, the landscape would become progressively more sensitive to development of a multiple turbines.
+In this protected and open landscap (with relatively modest size landforms compared to commercial turbine sizes) it is likely to be better to have a greater number of smaller turbines than fewer larger turbines.
 Any development of multiple developments would need to take into account the above guidance, respect the scale of the landscape and be judged on its own merits, being informed by an assessment of cumulative landscape and visual impacts.